chaimain/asgardpy/docs/source/overview.rst

 #. from distinct modules -

    #.
-Base Geometry :doc:`_api_docs/base_geom`
+Base Geometry :doc:`_api_docs/base/base_geom`

    #.
-Dataset Reduction :doc:`_api_docs/base_reduction`
+Dataset Reduction :doc:`_api_docs/base/base_reduction`

 #. and from their own respective modules

-The processing of Dataset creation is performed by :class:`asgardpy.data.dataset_3d.Dataset3DGeneration` and :class:`asgardpy.data.dataset_1d.Dataset1DGeneration`
+The processing of Dataset creation is performed by :class:`~asgardpy.data.dataset_3d.Dataset3DGeneration` and :class:`~asgardpy.data.dataset_1d.Dataset1DGeneration`

 For the DL3 files with energy-dependent directional (RAD_MAX) cuts, the ON region is defined by a `PointSkyRegion` whereas for files with global cuts, the ON region is defined by a `CircleSkyRegion`.
 The usage of either of these can be generalized by providing the source sky position with a value of radius as 0 deg (by default) or a non-zero angular radius, respectively.

 Following `Gammapy v1.1 <https://docs.gammapy.org/1.1/>`_ we have the usage of parallel processing for DL4 Dataset creation, Flux Points Estimation and also Light Curve Estimation.
-For the first two processes, here we have the parameters of `n_jobs` and `parallel_backend` defined in `asgardpy.config.generator.GeneralConfig` as can be seen in :class:`asgardpy.config.AsgardpyConfig`.
+For the first two processes, here we have the parameters of `n_jobs` and `parallel_backend` defined in :class:`~asgardpy.config.generator.GeneralConfig` as can be seen in :class:`~asgardpy.config.generator.AsgardpyConfig`.

 Models
 ------

-The :doc:`_api_docs/data_target_b` contains various classes for various Models objects and :doc:`_api_docs/data_target_f` contains various functions for handling them.
+The :doc:`_api_docs/data/target/data_target_b` contains various classes for various Models objects and :doc:`_api_docs/data/target/data_target_f` contains various functions for handling them.

-The information regarding the model to be used for the target source is given by :class:`asgardpy.data.target.Target` and the various input options are -
+The information regarding the model to be used for the target source is given by :class:`~asgardpy.data.target.Target` and the various input options are -

 #.
-Include the model information in :func:`AsgardpyConfig.target.components`
+Include the model information in :class:`~asgardpy.data.target.Target.components`

 #.
-Include the path for a separate model file in :attr:`AsgardpyConfig.target.models_file`
+Include the path for a separate model file in :class:`~asgardpy.data.target.Target.models_file`

 #.
-Use :attr:`AsgardpyConfig.target.from_3d` = True, if the model is included in the list of Models provided with the 3D Dataset
+Use :class:`~asgardpy.data.target.Target.from_3d` ``= True``, if the model is included in the list of Models provided with the 3D Dataset

 The list of associated Models can be provided by -

 #.
 Using a file provided along with the DL3 data of the 3D data (XML type for Fermi-LAT)

 #.
-Using a Catalog available in Gammapy, by adding information in :attr:`AsgardpyConfig.target.use_catalog`
+Using a Catalog available in Gammapy, by adding information in :class:`~asgardpy.data.target.Target.use_catalog`

 While combining DL4 datasets from multiple instruments, the positions of the target source, included within these data, may not be exactly the same.
 This will cause computation issue for the binned analysis performed with Gammapy.
-To resolve this issue, use :attr:`AsgardpyConfig.target.use_uniform_position` = True.
+To resolve this issue, use :class:`~asgardpy.data.target.Target.use_uniform_position` ``= True``.

-To add a Gammapy `FoVBackgroundModel` to the 3D dataset, use :attr:`AsgardpyConfig.target.add_fov_bkg_model` = True
+To add a Gammapy `FoVBackgroundModel` to the 3D dataset, use :class:`~asgardpy.data.target.Target.add_fov_bkg_model` ``= True``

-The :py:func:`asgardpy.data.target.apply_selection_mask_to_models` function is used to apply various selections on the given list of models.
+The :class:`~asgardpy.data.target.apply_selection_mask_to_models` function is used to apply various selections on the given list of models.

 High-level Analysis
 -------------------

-The various Config components and Analysis steps for the high-level analysis can be found in :doc:`_api_docs/data_dl4`.
+The various Config components and Analysis steps for the high-level analysis can be found in :doc:`_api_docs/data/data_dl4`.

 Statistics
 ----------

 The :doc:`_api_docs/stats` contains various functions to perform some statistics with the fitted DL4 datasets.
-One can perform tests on the preference of the assumed spectral model of the target source, by using either :func:`asgardpy.stats.stats.check_model_preference_lrt` or :func:`asgardpy.stats.stats.check_model_preference_aic`.
+One can perform tests on the preference of the assumed spectral model of the target source, by using either :class:`~asgardpy.stats.stats.check_model_preference_lrt` or :class:`~asgardpy.stats.stats.check_model_preference_aic`.